quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 There are also notes about the color coding.
 Base on that you can adjust the
 time and memory limit accordingly.

+{: .notes }
-**Note.** The invocation page is not shared among the authors of the problem.
+The invocation page is not shared among the authors of the problem.

 ### Verification
 If you click the `(start)` link of the `Verify` section in the right panel, it